-Graphically, in the function $g(x) = \log_b x$

-The graph has a horizontal intercept at (1, 0)

-The graph has a vertical asymptote at x = 0

-The domain of the function is x > 0 or $(0, \infty)$

-The range of the function is all real numbers $(-\infty, \infty)$
+Graphically, in the function $g(x) = \log_b(x)$ The graph has a horizontal intercept at (1, 0) The graph has a vertical asymptote at x = 0The graph is increasing and concave down The domain of the function is x > 0, or $(0, \infty)$ The range of the function is all real numbers, or $(-\infty, \infty)$

-When sketching a general logarithm, it can be helpful to remember that the graph will pass through the points (1, 0) and (b, 1)
+When sketching a general logarithm with base b, it can be helpful to remember that the graph will pass through the points (1, 0) and (b, 1).

-To get a feeling for how the base affects the shape of the graph, examine the sets of graphs below.
+To get a feeling for how the base affects the shape of the graph, examine the graphs below.

-Notice that the larger the base, the slower the graph will grow.
-For example, the common log graph, while it can grow as large as you'd like, it does so very slowly.
+Notice that the larger the base, the slower the graph grows.
+For example, the common log graph, while it grows without bound, it does so very slowly.
 For example, to reach an output of 8, the input must be 100,000,000.

 Another important observation made was the domain of the logarithm.
-Along with division and the square root, the logarithm is a function that restricts the domain of a function.
+Like the reciprocal and square root functions, the logarithm has a restricted domain which must be considered when finding the domain of a composition involving a log.